 As stated earlier, the campus energy is supplied by Baltimore Gas & Electric.
-However, in addition to natural gas and electricity, there is the possibility to utilize geothermal energy for the campus based on the available land space.
+However, in addition to natural gas and electricity, there is the possibility to utilize ground source heat pumps based on the available land space.
 This could be performed by installing the wells underneath the land occupied by the baseball and football fields.
 One of the biggest factors this will come into play in the alteration is the change in cost to the renovation.
 Also, the extra time needed to install the wells needs to be considered because of the possibility of interrupting the sports seasons by performing construction on the fields.
+With the addition of the heat pumps, a conversion from the constant air volume system in Building E to a variable air volume system might be considered.

-Geothermal heating and cooling uses the constant temperature of the Earth to provide heating and cooling to the building.
+Ground source heat pumps use the constant temperature of the Earth to provide favorable condensing and evaporating temperatures for the HVAC equipment.
 In the winter months heat is taken from the ground by the loops and transferred into the building through a heat exchanger.
 This can also be used in domestic hot water heating.
 In the summer months heat from the building is transferred through the heat exchanger to the loops and rejected into the Earth.